Pawlo77/PDU/README.md

 Repository holding R learning path from basis and code implementing mostly some sql queries, proofing that R is much faster than sql.
 There are some project written in python here as well, implementing title data preprocessing.

+All pro* folders indicates final projects, they hold .pdf file with task written in Polish.